 To attach the biscuit cutter, I actually hammered a small nail in the cabinet door and hung the cutter on it.

-My husband helped me fasten the hinges on the door, by pre-drilling and attaching the screws with a drill.
+I fastened the the hinges on the door, by pre-drilling and attaching the screws with a drill.

 I then painted the screw heads with the 2 different green paints.